Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Some umbrella companies have arrangements with agencies whereby they pay a referral fee for any clients which they recommend.
 This is standard in some sectors and isn’t a problem generally, but some agencies will favour umbrella companies which pay them higher referral fees over ones which might offer a better service.

 Some agencies may have exclusive arrangements with a particular umbrella company, which means they will refer all their clients to the one organisation and the contractor does not have a choice in which company they use.
 This can be a damaging practice as it means that contractors are not free to choose the company that suits their needs and they can be tied to a company which is more interested in making money than providing a much-needed service to their clients.

-If you’re looking to take your first step into the world of self-employment, an umbrella company could be the solution for you.
-At Nixon Williams, we specialise in contractor accountancy, however, our sister company Parasol are one of the UK’s leading umbrella companies.
-They will be right by your side to guide you through the process, to take care of your finances and to box off your admin.
-To find out more, just fill in the form below and a member of the Parasol team will be in touch.
+If you’re looking to take your first step into the world of self-employment, but would like the flexibility of both an umbrella and limited solution, you’ve come to the right place.
+At Nixon Williams, as part of our Platinum and Professional packages, you can seamlessly switch between umbrella and limited, depending on your assignment.
+To find out more, just fill in the form below and a member of the team will be in touch.